 Teaching Strategies’ (formally The Creative Curriculum) Teaching Strategies GOLD® is a comprehensive, research-based assessment system that supports effective teaching and children’s development and learning.
 The assessment system helps teachers focus on what matters most for children’s success.

-DIBELS is a set of procedures and measures for assessing the acquisition of early literacy skills designed to be short (one minute) fluency measures used to regularly monitor the development of early literacy and early reading skills.
-They are comprised of seven measures to indicate phonemic awareness, alphabetic principle, accuracy and fluency with connected text, reading comprehension and vocabulary.
-DIBELS identifies children experiencing difficulty in acquisition of basic early literacy skills in order to provide support early and prevent the occurrence of later reading difficulties.
+Acadience Reading is a set of procedures and measures for assessing the acquisition of early literacy skills designed to be short (one minute) fluency measures used to regularly monitor the development of early literacy and early reading skills.
+They consist of seven measures to indicate phonemic awareness, alphabetic principle, accuracy, and fluency with connected text, reading comprehension and vocabulary.
+Acadience Reading identifies children experiencing difficulty in acquisition of basic early literacy skills in order to provide support early and prevent the occurrence of later reading difficulties.

 The Pennsylvania System of School Assessment (PSSA) is a summative, standards-based, content-specific battery of assessments administered in English Language Arts (ELA), Math and Science that measures the degree to which students have learned and can apply their knowledge and skills of the scope of standards they were taught and mastered for their grade level over a period of one year.

 However, assessment scores just represent a snapshot in time of student performance and should not be considered the sole indicator of student achievement.
 Standardized assessments, like the PSSA, help Pennsylvania meet federal and state requirements, as well as provide educators, stakeholders, and policymakers with important information about the commonwealth’s students and schools, and inform instructional practices.